samscibelli/SMT_MAP_PIPELINE/README.md

 - bigbeam.class

 You can follow along with example data starting at step 4) and located in the example/ folder in this repository.
-We have 12CO and 13CO data of the B68 dark cloud.
+We have 12CO (hu, horizontal polarization in upper side band) and 13CO (hl, horizontal polarization in lower side band) data of the B68 dark cloud.
 The files are:

 - class.sdd_fqm-hu.atc_007
 - class.sdd_fqm-hl.atc_007